tianqiyuan/ak-material-export/README.md

 Populate `to_farm.txt` in the repo root with your operators' farming plan.
 Rules are as follows:
 1. One operator per line
 2. Each line is a comma-separated list starting with the operator's name (case-sensitive), followed by objectives to farm.
-    1. Valid objectives include the following:
+Valid objectives include the following:
-      - **elite promotions**,  with `e1` and `e2` being valid values
+  1. **elite promotions**,  with `e1` and `e2` being valid values
-      - **skill mastery**, formatted in a convenient shorthand for skill X mastery Y
+  2. **skill mastery**, formatted in a convenient shorthand for skill X mastery Y
-        1. `s1m1`, `s1m2`,
+    1. `s1m1`, `s1m2`, `s1m3`, .... `s3m3` are all valid values depending on the operator's rarity.

+### Example
+For a concrete example, let's say I want to farm Exusiai from E1 skill level 7 to E2, plus skill 3 mastery 3.
+Then, the input would look as follows:

+`Exusiai,e2,s3m1,s3m2,s3m3`

 ## Credits